Multiverse

 The multiverse is the hypothetical set of all universes.
 (Note: In some models, such as those of brane cosmology, many parallel structures may exist within the same universe.)
 Together, these universes are presumed to comprise everything that exists: the entirety of space, time, matter, energy, information, and the physical laws and constants that describe them.
-The different universes within the multiverse are called "parallel universes", "flat universes", "other universes", "alternate universes", "multiple universes", "plane universes", "parent and child universes", "many universes", or "many worlds".
+The different universes within the multiverse are referred to variously as: "parallel universes", "flat universes", "other universes", "alternate universes", "multiple universes", "plane universes", "parent and child universes", "many universes", or "many worlds".
 One common assumption is that the multiverse is a "patchwork quilt of separate universes all bound by the same laws of physics."

 The concept of multiple universes, or a multiverse, has been discussed throughout history.
 It has evolved and has been debated in various fields, including cosmology, physics, and philosophy.
 Some physicists have argued that the multiverse is a philosophical notion rather than a scientific hypothesis, as it cannot be empirically falsified.
 In recent years, there have been proponents and skeptics of multiverse theories within the physics community.
 Although some scientists have analyzed data in search of evidence for other universes, no statistically significant evidence has been found.
 Critics argue that the multiverse concept lacks testability and falsifiability, which are essential for scientific inquiry, and that it raises unresolved metaphysical issues.

 Max Tegmark and Brian Greene have proposed different classification schemes for multiverses and universes.
 Tegmark's four-level classification consists of Level I: an extension of our universe, Level II: universes with different physical constants, Level III: many-worlds interpretation of quantum mechanics, and Level IV: ultimate ensemble.
 Brian Greene's nine types of multiverses include quilted, inflationary, brane, cyclic, landscape, quantum, holographic, simulated, and ultimate.
 The ideas explore various dimensions of space, physical laws, and mathematical structures to explain the existence and interactions of multiple universes.
 Some other multiverse concepts include twin-world models, cyclic theories, M-theory, and black-hole cosmology.

 The anthropic principle suggests that the existence of a multitude of universes, each with different physical laws, could explain the asserted appearance of fine-tuning of our own universe for conscious life.
 The weak anthropic principle posits that we exist in one of the few universes that support life.
 Debates around Occam's razor and the simplicity of the multiverse versus a single universe arise, with proponents like Max Tegmark arguing that the multiverse is simpler and more elegant.
 The many-worlds interpretation of quantum mechanics and modal realism, the belief that all possible worlds exist and are as real as our world, are also subjects of debate in the context of the anthropic principle.